NithinKS007/EP-Microservices/README.md

 - `utils` is the shared contract and infrastructure package; changes there can affect multiple services
 - local development has been configured so all services reload when their own source or shared `utils/src` changes
-- `READ.md` or equivalent short-form operational notes may still exist, but `README.md` is the primary architectural reference

 ### Current verified build status